Mini Histeria: Los Mini Vipers

-In 2007, Rolando Fuerntes was given a new ring character, Mini Histeria, an enmascarado character patterned on Histeria.
+In 2007, Rolando Fuentes was given a new ring character, Mini Histeria, an enmascarado character patterned on Histeria.
 Fuentes was the second wrestler to work as "Mini Histeria", although the first Mini Histeria did not compete long enough to make an impact.
 Mini Histeria teamed up with Mini Abismo Negro and Mini Psicosis to form Los Mini Vipers.
 As Mini Histeria he was one of the AAA representatives who wrestled on the AAA/Pro Wrestling Noah co-promoted pay-per-view (PPV) TripleSEM, teaming with Mini Abismo Negro to lose to Mascarita Divina and Octagoncito.
 In late 2007 Mini Psicosis left AAA and was replaced a few months later by a new Mini Psicosis.
-In the summer of 2008 AAA decided to create the AAA World Mini-Estrellas Championship after the reigning Mexican National Mini-Estrellas Champion Mascarita Sagrada left AAA, taking the championship belt with him.
+In the summer of 2008, AAA decided to create the AAA World Mini-Estrellas Championship after the reigning Mexican National Mini-Estrellas Champion Mascarita Sagrada left AAA, taking the championship belt with him.
 Mini Histeria lost to the new Mascarita Sagrada in the first round.
 On December 11, 2009 Mini Histeria was one of nine wrestlers who participated in a Battle Royal for the AAA World Minis title at Guerra de Titanes (2009).
 Mini Histeria was the seventh man eliminated, ousted before his Los Mini Vipers teammate Mini Abismo Negro won the title.
 In May, 2010 AAA announced that they were planning to hold the first ever Mini-Estrellas Tables, Ladders, and Chairs match at Triplemanía XVIII where Mini Abismo Negro would defend the title against six challengers, including Mini Histeria.
 In the weeks leading up to the event Mini Abismo Negro, Mini Histeria and Mini Psicosis defeated Mascarita Divina, Mini Charly Manson and Octagoncito in a match that featured the use of both tables, ladders and chairs to preview the Triplemanía XVIII match.
 At Triplemanía XVIII Octagoncito outlasted eight other wrestlers (La Parkita and Mini Chessman were late additions to the match) in the TLC match to become the new AAA Mini-Estrellas Champion.
 In July 2011, Fuentes, as Rocky Marvin, took part in Pro Wrestling Noah's 2011 Nippon TV Cup Jr. Heavyweight Tag League, teaming with his brother Ricky Marvin.
 After one victory and three losses, the team finished last in their block of the tournament.